mamewotoko/malarm_scirocco_test/README.md

-# malarm_test - UI test of malarm application
+# malarm_scirocco_test - UI test of malarm application
 ## What is this?

-This is a UI test of malarm using Robotium library.
-This is submodule of malarm.
+This is a UI test of malarm using scirocco and Robotium library.

+TODO: update following sections... -------------
 ## How to clone
 1. Clone malarm
  git clone git://github.com/mamewotoko/malarm.git malarm